For a lot of registered nurses, training to become a nurse practitioner is a logical next step in their careers.

 The level of autonomy depends on the state and on the institution, but it’s a prospect that is attractive to many.
 Some nurse practitioners even set up clinics of their own and transition to becoming business owners!

 Choosing between qualifying as a nurse practitioner by getting your MSN or your DNP is a decision that is largely dependent on where you would like your career to progress to.
-Historically, the MSN has been much more focused on clinical experience and working with patients, and the DNP, while providing clinical experience, also equips graduates to work at management level and problem solves on an organizational level.
+Historically, the MSN has been much more focused on clinical experience and working with patients, and the DNP, while providing clinical experience, also equips graduates to work at management level and problem-solving on an organizational level.

 What is a MSN?